NewsAppsUMD/first-django-app-umd/docs/index.rst

 .. code-block:: bash

-    $ python manage.py makemigrations expenses
+    $ python manage.py makemigrations foreclosures
-    $ python manage.py migrate expenses
+    $ python manage.py migrate foreclosures

 We'll need to add a loader to populate the Category model with data, and we can use the summary.csv to do that.
-In expenses/management/commands, create load_category.py and put this in it:
+In foreclosures/management/commands, create load_category.py and put this in it:

 .. code-block:: python
     :emphasize-lines: 4

     import csv
-    from expenses.models import Category
+    from foreclosures.models import Category
     from django.template.defaultfilters import slugify
     from django.core.management.base import BaseCommand